 Your new student enrollment form is an often overlooked, but critical tool that you can use to improve your school’s recruitment efforts.
 Though the primary goal of the new student information form is primarily administrative, with just a few tweaks and additional questions, it becomes a very powerful source of information for your future marketing efforts.
-By adding three simple questions to your enrollment paperwork, you will begin to gather data that will benefit your school in multiple ways.
+By adding three simple questions to your student enrollment form, you will begin to gather data that will benefit your school in multiple ways.

 1.)
 Ask the parent to identify all the children in the family and what school/preschool they currently attend.